ECCO is a highly active non-profit medical association:

 and representing over:

-Governance and Daily Business: In 2010 ECCO changed its statutes which also resulted in some structural changes – expanding our activities to new areas and making us well-equipped for future challenges:
+Governance and Daily Business: In 2018, ECCO updated its statutes which also resulted in slight structural changes, making us well-equipped for future challenges:

 Who we are

 The European Crohn's and Colitis Organisation (ECCO), founded in 2001 to improve the care of patients with inflammatory bowel disease (IBD) in Europe, is now the largest forum for specialists in IBD in the world.
 It is a non-profit association, which successfully expanded from an organisation comprising 14 Country Members to an association assembling 36 member states of the Council of Europe and facilitating collaborations beyond Europe's borders.
 In 2009, we introduced individual membership allowing anyone around the globe interested in IBD to both benefit from our programmes and services and to join us in our mission.